 “We want our team to be able to own the information that matters and help them communicate with their colleagues,” Mike explains.
 “With Pingboard, we’re able to make the updating of their demographic, contact, and status information convenient.”

 Now, employees have an up-to-date org chart; they can see the picture of the person they want to connect with and they have instant access to contact them.

 When employees do meet face-to-face, it’s often at one of the 50+ events the Foundation puts on for the technology community every year.

-For this, Pingboard’s “Flash Card Game” where employees must guess the names belonging to the pictures of their colleagues, has been surprisingly useful.
+For this, Pingboard’s “Who's Who Game” where employees must guess the names belonging to the pictures of their colleagues, has been surprisingly useful.

 “It sounds cheesy, but the face game is valuable,” smiles Mike.
 “When you’re going to an event and you have a bunch of new staff, it’s great to be able to plan ahead and put a face to the name of someone you’re meeting for the first time.”

 As someone who’s always looking for ways to stay lean and efficient, Mike appreciates that Pingboard’s team doesn’t just pay lip service to client feedback, but actively use it to shape the product’s future.

 “Pingboard’s team is nimble… they solicit customer input and map it into how they’re going to expand their offering, and we find that very valuable.”

 For example, Mike’s team wanted to have “Click to Skype” built into the tool and presented it to Pingboard, who added it to their development pipeline.